codeghar/openbsd-on-erl/README.md

 If you have ``make`` installed, you can use the provided *Makefile*.
 Modify it as needed before continuing.

+Bootstrap ``pipenv``.

+    $ make init

-Bootstrap your ERL and/or USG.
+Bootstrap ERL and/or USG by connecting through cnmac0 (WAN interface).

     $ make erl-setup
     $ make usg-setup

-Run your playbook.
+Run playbook through cnmac1 or cnmac2 (LAN interface(s)) after initial setup.
+This will be required because ssh connections are blocked on WAN interface after initial setup.

     $ make erl
     $ make usg